Alabama Nurse Aide Registry

 The Alabama Nurse Aide Registry, also referred to as the Alabama CNA registry, within the Alabama Department of Public Health, Division of Health Care Facilities, establishes the requirements necessary to be eligible for certification as a nurse aide in the State of Alabama.
 The following steps are required to become a CNA in Alabama:

 - Registering for and completing a nurse aide program approved by the Alabama Department of Health.
 State-approved programs entail a minimum of 75 clock hours of training.

 - Qualifying the National Nurse Aide Assessment Program (NNAAP) exam, a two-part competency evaluation process.
 Passing the CNA exam results in inclusion into the Alabama Nurse Aide Registry.

 Verifying Your CNA Certification in Alabama

 To verify your CNA certification in Alabama, you or an employer must access the Alabama Department of Health website that features the Nurse Aide Registry in the A-Z Index.
 You will need to have your Social Security number ready to perform the search and access your records, i.e., your Nurse Aide Status Report and Abuse List.
-However, you can also phone the registry during regular office hours.
+However, you can also phone the CNA registry in Alabama during regular office hours.